-Selling, General and Administrative Expenses ("SG&A")-SG&A increased \$4.6 million, or 15.6% for the first quarter of 2007 as compared to the same period in 2006.
-As a percentage of revenues, SG&A increased from 12.6% in 2006 to 13.8% in 2007.
-This is primarily due to an increase in the number of selling and overhead personnel to manage internal growth, higher compensation accruals due to strong performance at a number of our operations and an increase in bad debt expense (\$0.7 million).
+Selling, General and Administrative Expenses ("SG&A")-SG&A increased \$4.8 million, or 15.8% for the second quarter of 2007 as compared to the same period in 2006.
+As a percentage of revenues, SG&A increased from 11.5% in 2006 to 12.6% in 2007.
+SG&A increased \$9.4 million, or 15.7%, to \$69.6 million for the first six months ended June 30, 2007 as compared to the same period in 2006.
+As a percentage of revenues, SG&A increased from 12.0% for the first six months of 2006 to 13.1% for the first six months of 2007.
+This is primarily due to higher compensation accruals due to strong performance at a number of our operations, an increase in the number of selling and overhead personnel for new or expanded service operations and the acquisition and start-up of new operations.

-Interest Income, Net-Interest income, net was \$0.5 million and \$0.6 million for the first quarter of 2006 and 2007, respectively.
+Interest Income, Net-Interest income, net was \$0.4 million and \$0.5 million for the second quarter of 2006 and 2007, respectively.
+Interest income, net was \$0.9 million and \$1.1 million for the first six months of 2006 and 2007, respectively.

-Income Tax Expense-Our effective tax rate associated with results from continuing operations for 2007 was 34.1%, as compared to 40.0% in 2006.
-Our effective tax rate is generally higher than statutory rates because of the effect of certain expenses that are not deductible for tax purposes.
+Income Tax Expense-Our effective tax rate associated with results from continuing operations for 2007 was 38.0%, as compared to 39.0% in 2006.
+Historically, our effective tax rate was generally higher than statutory (federal and state) rates because of the effect of certain expenses that were not deductible for tax purposes.
+However, in the current year, the increase in the deduction for certain of our construction-related activities (discussed further below) and our tax exempt interest income has allowed our effective tax rate to be lower than statutory rates.
 In addition, adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
 The decrease in the effective tax rate is primarily due to an increase in the production activity deduction and a change in expected tax expense in a certain jurisdiction.